 We refer to Supplementary Tables 1 and 2 in the revised manuscript (P. 4, Lines 214-216):

+Statistics comparing the characteristics of incarcerated and non-incarcerated people are found in Supplementary Tables 1 and 2.

 Supplementary Table 1.
 Race, sex, and some SES variables for state incarcerated populations compared to U.S. general population.